build-server-protocol/build-server-protocol/website/generated/docs/extensions/rust.md

   /** The name of the dependency. */
   name: string;

-  /** Name to which this dependency is renamed when declared in Cargo.toml. */ rename?: string;
+  /** Name to which this dependency is renamed when declared in Cargo.toml.
+   * This field allows to specify an alternative name for a dependency to use in a code,
+   * regardless of how it’s published (helpful for example if multiple dependencies
+   * have conflicting names). */
+  rename?: string;

   /** The dependency kind. */